intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 computing can be applied to provide an assurance that information processed by a party is handled in an appropriate manner.

+# Limiting Impact of Information

-In general, any action that an endpoint or network element takes based on a path signal needs to be filtered appropriately based on the level of authentication and trust that has been established.
+Information shared between a network element and an endpoint of a connection needs to have a limited impact on the behavior of both endpoints and network elements.
+Any action that an endpoint or network element takes based on a path signal needs to be filtered appropriately based on the level of authentication and trust that has been established, and be scoped to a specific network path.

 For example, an ICMP signal from a network element to an endpoint can be used to influence future behavior on that particular network path (such as changing the effective packet size or closing a path-specific connection), but should not be able to cause a multipath or migration-capable transport connection to close.

+In general, path signals should be considered to be advisory information, with the effect of optimizing or adjusting the behavior of connections on a specific path.
+In the case of a firewall blocking connectivity to a given host, endpoints should only interpret that as the host being unavailable on that particular path; this is in contrast to an end-to-end authenticated signal, such as a DNSSEC-authenticated denial of existence
+{{?RFC7129}}.

 # Further Work {#research}